edrad80/sainsburys-flickr/README.md

 # sainsburys-flickr
-to build a page that show pictures using this flickr service.
+Build a page that show pictures using this flickr API.
+Storing saved images using LocalStorage with unique id